Mill Bay Nature School

 For thousands of years, the beautiful and varied land in the Cowichan Valley has been the “classroom” for learners of all ages.

 At Mill Bay Nature School, learning is intentionally embedded in everything we do – loose parts, schedules, activities, field studies, rhythms, experiences, inside and outside design, meetings, fundraising, and on and on – and we invite each one to take up a spirit of playfulness and inquiry whilst knowing (through research) that deep abiding relationships precede a willingness to take risks, step out of our comfort zones, and try new things.
-Our morning soft-starts have a feeling of a family reunion, and our restorative justice circles end with a movement towards forgiveness – blowing the problem away even as we own what we did to another.
-We like being together here; it’s hard work, invigorating, and inspiring.

 Mill Bay Nature School is a place of learning and growth for each one in the community.
-Come and see for yourself; our door is always open !
+Come and see for yourself; our door is always open!

 For more information, please take a look at our Field Guide